 Some of the trials on this page have now stopped recruiting people.
 It takes time before the results are available.
 This is because the trial team follow the patients for a period of time and collect and analyse the results.
 We have included this ongoing research to give examples of the type of research being carried out in AML.

+Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+The drugs circulate throughout the body in the bloodstream.
+It is the main treatment for AML.
 There are many trials looking at improving chemotherapy treatment for people with AML.

-They are looking into:
+Trials are looking into:

 - different combinations of chemotherapy

 - whether chemotherapy can prevent leukaemia from coming back

 A transplant allows you to have high doses of chemotherapy and other treatments.
 Your team either collect: